World Amazigh Congress

-The World Amazigh Congress (ⴰⴳⵔⴰⵡ ⴰⵎⴰⴹⵍⴰⵏ ⴰⵎⴰⵣⵉⵖ; Congrès mondial amazigh, CMA) is an international non-governmental organization made up of Amazigh sociocultural and development associations from both North Africa and the diaspora to have a coordination and representation structure.
+The World Amazigh Congress (Tamazight: ⴰⴳⵔⴰⵡ ⴰⵎⴰⴹⵍⴰⵏ ⴰⵎⴰⵣⵉⵖ, Agraw Amaḍlan Amaziɣ; Congrès mondial amazigh, CMA) is an international non-governmental organization bringing together Amazigh social, cultural, development and environmental associations from North Africa and the diaspora.
+Founded in 1995, it serves as a transnational coordination and representation body and advocates for the individual and collective rights of Amazigh people.

-It was founded at the first-ever congress held between 1-3 of September in 1995 in Saint-Rome-de-Dolan, France which brought together over a hundred delegates and representatives from Amazigh tribes and associations, from countries all over North Africa, Europe, and America.
+It was founded at the first-ever congress held between 1-3 of September in 1995 in Saint-Rome-de-Dolan, France which brought together over a hundred delegates and representatives from Amazigh tribes and associations, from countries all over North Africa, Europe, and America including Mali, Morocco, Algeria and Tunisia.
 The organization is based in Paris and is independent of any states and political parties.

 The World Amazigh Congress has been described as the "United Nations of the Amazigh people" due to its inclusivity, representation of all tribes from all over North Africa, gender equality, and transparency.

 In October 2011, Fathi Ben Khalifa was elected president of the Congress, replacing Belkacem Lounes and in July 2015, Kamira Nait Sid was elected as a new president of the Congress.
+In May 2024, the organization's Federal Council appointed Rabah Issadi as interim president pending the next general congress.
+The ninth general congress was held in Essaouira, Morocco, from 24 to 26 October 2025.
+Delegates elected Nasser Abouzakhar president, with Rabah Issadi becoming vice-president for the diaspora and Belkacem Lounès secretary general.

+Following the 2025 congress, the new Federal Council established five thematic commissions covering language and culture; land and natural resources; environmental protection and climate change; human rights and the rule of law; and women, children and youth.